muralisc/split-improved/README.md

-#Prototype of the Split webapp#
+#Split webapp#

-This is a finance management appliction for groups and induvidulas.
+This is a finance management appliction for groups and induviduals.

+_Django, Python , Jquery, AngularJS, HTML5, CSS_

 Split = Mint + groups finaces incorporated